tomasbjerre/bitbucket-server-utils-cli/README.md

 ### Comment any pull-request where the author has pull-requests to review

 A comment with specific message to authors who has other pull-requests to review.
+[The context](https://github.com/tomasbjerre/bitbucket-server-utils-cli/blob/master/src/post-pull-request-comment-if-open-pull-requests/post-pull-request-comment-if-open-pull-requests.ts) contains the author and the pull-requests.

 ```sh
 template=$(cat <<-END